 ●Encourage sustainable consumer choices and promote a culture of reuse

-●Improve reparability and extend lifespan of products
+●Improve reparability and extend the lifespan of products

 ●Call for a common charger to reduce electronic waste